What Are Ways Cross Contamination Can Occur? Simply Explained

 Item Why It Matters How to Use

 All‑purpose sanitizer spray Quick disinfectant for high‑touch surfaces.
-So Spray on cutting boards, handles, and countertops after each use.
+Spray on cutting boards, handles, and countertops after each use.

 A well‑organized panic‑kit turns a potential outbreak into a routine check‑in, reinforcing the habit of “clean as you go.”